HGVSnomenclature/VarNomen/_recommendations/DNA/variant/description/complex-desc.md

 Sequence changes can be very complex, involving a range of changes at one specific location.
 Complex changes, including translocations, are described using the recommendations of the accepted HGVS nomenclature **named extension ISCN**, based on the original proposal [_SVD-WG004 (ISCN<>HGVS)_](/bg-material/consultation/svd-wg004/)).
 The named ISCN extension has been developed in collaboration with [_Standing Committee on Human Cytogenomic Nomenclature (ISCN)_](/bg-material/consultation/ISCN/), covering the description of numerical and structural chromosomal changes detected using microscopic and cytogenetic techniques.
 It should be noted there is a basic difference between ISCN and HGVS: while ISCN describes the structure of the resulting chromosome(s), HGVS describes the **variant(s) detected**.
 It should be noted that the description of complex changes can become rather complicated and at some point, although literally correct, becomes effectively meaningless.<br>

+The named ISCN extension has been introduced in 2016 and was modified last in May 2020.<br>

 *	only aberrant findings, linked to defined chromosomal positions, are described
 *	each rearranged chromosome is described in a separate line
 *	X, Y, 1, 2, 3, ..., 21, 22